 7. Rise up to Recycling

-Often, Diwali is the time when you clean your house and give it a makeover with new curtains, paint, décor, and what not.
+Often, Diwali is the time when you clean your house and give it a makeover with new curtains, paint, décor, and whatnot.
 Replacing the old stuff with new items is an unsaid ritual that most people follow while getting ready for the festival.
-This year, how about recycling of your old items rather than replacing them?
-If you are of a creative soul, you can recycle your stuff, give them a new look, and continue to use them in a brand new look and form.
+This year, how about recycling your old items rather than replacing them?
+If you are a creative soul, you can recycle your stuff, give them a new look, and continue to use them in a brand new look and form.
 And if you want to do away with your old things, do not throw them away.
 Rather, donate them to someone needy.
 Also, when you buy new stuff, opt for things that are recyclable.

 All these might sound like simple acts and ideas with no immediate results, but trust us; little drops of water indeed make the mighty ocean.

 Here’s wishing everyone a Clean and Green Diwali!